NYC White Collar Crime Attorneys

-They one thing to always keep in mind when FBI agents show up at your home or business is not to speak with them about their investigation.
+The one thing to always keep in mind when FBI agents show up at your home or business is not to speak with them about their investigation.
 At least not before consulting with an experienced New York City, NY federal criminal defense attorney.
 FBI agents do not need to be truthful with you when discussing the details of their investigation, and routinely tell suspects that they “just want to talk.”
 They do this in hopes of getting you to lower your guard, let them inside, or accidentally make an incriminating statement.
 Even if you were not a suspect, even a minor misstep can result in you putting yourself at the center of a federal investigation.

 What is the difference between state and federal criminal charges?

-While the difference between state and federal criminal charges can be complex, sometimes it boils down to violations of federal law are prosecuted in federal court and violations of state law are prosecuted in state court.
+While the difference between state and federal criminal charges can be complex, sometimes it boils down to violations of federal law being prosecuted in federal court and violations of state law being prosecuted in state court.
 However, given the overlap between state and federal crimes, federal prosecutors often have the ability to bring a case if they choose to do so.
 While federal prosecutors allow state prosecutors to bring most cases in state court, they will pick up cases that involve very serious or noteworthy allegations.
 Federal prosecutors also handle cases that involve a crime that was allegedly committed in more than one state.

 Proven Results in Hundreds of Federal Criminal Cases: 212-970-9468